Ena-Shepherd/Shadow-VM/README.md

 > It means you won't have access to file-copy or the clipboard. <br/>
 > However, you can bypass this restriction with RDP, and gain smoother UI in bonus. <br/>

+- Add a password to your target user, or you won't be able to RDP
-- Enable RDP on the virtual machine and make a connection profile on your host
+- Enable RDP in the target system settings and make a connection profile on your host

 **Finally, take a snapshot of your system to have a clean state reset when you need to**